valevo/SABIO/README.md

  - [FAccT Conference](https://facctconference.org/) ACM Conference on Fairness, Accountability, and Transparency -> Corey mentioned this a potential place for networking

- - [DCode Network](https://www.dcode-network.eu/), project for 'design as a way to open pathways toward inclusive and sustainable futures' -> perhaps interesting in combination with SUDOX
+ - [DCode Network](https://www.dcode-network.eu/), project for 'design as a way to open pathways toward inclusive and sustainable futures' -> probably interesting for the user-interface side of SABIO